Zacvr/jekyll-now/OverTheWire/Bandit/Level_8.md

 <br/><br/>
 For this level we are told
 <br/><br/>
-"The password for the next level is stored in the file data.txt next to the word millionth"
+"The password for the next level is stored in the file data.txt and is the only line of text that occurs only once"
 <br/><br/>
 If you have done this before you will know you can use
 <br/><br/>